Goethe-Universität Frankfurt am Main

 E-Mail: dinnin@normativeorders.net

-I am a political theorist with research interests in the history of 19th and 20th century political thought (especially Spain and Europe), democratic theory, elitism, liberalism/neoliberalism, and political utopia/dystopia.
-My book manuscript, Democracy and Disorientation: José Ortega y Gasset’s Post-Imperial Liberalism, engages with Spanish liberal José Ortega y Gasset’s thought and its significance for larger debates surrounding liberalism, democracy, and fascism.
+I am a political theorist with research interests in the history of 19th and 20th century political thought (especially Spain and Europe), democratic theory, imperialism, liberalism/neoliberalism, and political utopia/dystopia.
+My book manuscript, Liberalism and the Disorientations of Democracy: José Ortega y Gasset in the Ruins of Empire, engages with Spanish liberal José Ortega y Gasset’s thought and its significance for larger debates surrounding liberalism, democracy, and fascism.
 Based on extensive archival research and a comprehensive reading of his corpus, I argue that the loss of the Spanish Empire inflected Ortega’s liberal-democratic commitments in ways that made him a key figure in the development of Spanish fascism.
-I am also currently laying the groundwork for several additional projects: one that explores the theroetical connections between European integration, liberal democracy, and imperial decline through the writings of Spanish diplomat and historian Salvador de Madariaga; and another that examines how the Spanish Civil War influenced the development of a distinctively ‘dystopian’ ethos in the work of George Orwell, Arthur Koestler, Albert Camus, and Richard Wright.
+I am also currently laying the groundwork for a second book project focusing on theories of democratic self-defense during the Second Spanish Republic.

 • “Indocile Democracy: Ortega y Gasset, Liberalism, and the Humiliation of the Masses."
 History of Political Thought 42 (2021), 342-372.